 The key to having the most magical Disney experience possible is to plan in advance.
 While Disneyland is significantly smaller than Walt Disney World and the Disneyland's technology is not as up-to-date as WDW, it doesn't mean that you should take planning lightly.
 There is definitely some preparing to do when you go to Disneyland!

-Feel free to go to the Facebook group to ask me any questions!!
+Feel free to go to our contact page or our Facebook group to ask any questions!!